Yamashiro Historic District: History

 While the Bernheimer brothers made a high investment to create the site to store their Japanese antiques, estimating to be around $2 million, most of the Bernheimers’ art collection was auctioned off in the beginning of the 1920s, toward the end of their lives.
 During this memorable time period, labelled as the Roaring Twenties, the Yamashiro Hollywood gained its greatest popularity as it transformed into a hub for the movie industry's most elite members, the 400 Club.
 Unfortunately, its fame was short-lived due to the Great Depression and upcoming Second World War.
 Toward the end of the 1920s, the economy crashed and forced the brothers to open it up to the public, giving residents tours to make ends meet.
 As the United States retaliated with the bombing of Hiroshima and Nagasaki after the Pearl Harbor incident, Americans throughout the nation altered their opinion of the Japanese-cultured base in the rise of an Anti-Japanese campaign.
 At this time, many believed that the Yamashiro was a Japanese signal tower and vandalized the establishment as a result.
 To mask its remaining native design from future attacks, it disguised itself as a boys’ military school then an apartment complex at the end of the war.

 In 1948, landlord Thomas O. Glover bought the property with the intention to renovate the palace to create a hotel and modernized apartments.
 However, by uncovering the elegantly carved wood and silk wallpaper, he reconsidered and aimed to restore the Yamashiro to its original state.
 From there, he and his son, Thomas Y. Glover, began the evolution of the Yamashiro Restaurant, utilizing the leftover rooms in the estate to occupy up to 500 guests.
 In addition to opening a Pagoda Bar and seasonal Farmers Market, the place strives to preserve the Japanese culture and history through its dishes along with the scenery of the Los Angeles skyline.

+In 2024, the property went up for sale for $100 million.